 Satisfactory performance on a comprehensive examination marks the student’s transition from course work to full-time thesis research.
 The examination is intended to allow the student to demonstrate substantial knowledge of the literature and theory of finance and economics and competence in the area of quantitative methods.
 The examination is typically administered by the end of June of the first year in the program.

-Doctoral students are expected to engage early in research; by the end of the third year, students submit an independent research paper.
+Doctoral students are expected to engage early in research; by the middle of the third year, students submit an independent research paper.
 The culmination of the program is the doctoral dissertation, a substantial, significant, and original contribution to the field that is prepared under the guidance of a thesis committee of three or more faculty members.
 When the research is complete, students present a thesis-defense seminar that is open to the Boston College community.

 RESEARCH AND TEACHING ASSISTANT REQUIREMENT